ThorsHamster/smarthome/README.md

 ## Automations

-*   Notification if driving time is longer than usual (telegram, GMaps), also for carpool
-*   Turn on / off of Guest Wifi
-*   Heating blanket automations
 *   No-one-at-Home and Coming-Home functionality
-*   Light automations
 *   Notification if new device in network
 *   Dark Mode and Main Theme
 *   Tradfri Remotes for lights
 *   Notification if aquarium would loose water
-*   Notification if the humidity of humidor is too high
+*   Notification if the humidity of humidor is too high or too low
 *   Notification if newer version of hass.io is available

 ## Screenshots